eShopWorld/devopsflex-telemetry/README.md

 `BigDataEvent` isn't related to telemetry, it's purely here for showing the entire class structure.
 This special event type should only be used for events that aren't telemetry events but that should end up in the Data Lake store.

+`BbAnonymousEvent` is an internal event that is used when calling `Publish` using an anonymous class.
+Internally we create one `BbAnonymousEvent` and attach the anonymous payload to is before we stream it down the pipeline.

 **Here's a few examples:**
 ```c#
 public class MyExceptionEvent : BbExceptionEvent